In my lame attempt to figure out what I am, this is a continuation of discovery.

 I have a smaller, kind of silly regret: driving her to the airport and letting her go home.
 That is more of a fantasy that she is a princess and prisoner of the dragon.
 That would have worked out terribly for so many reasons, and she would have lived in fear of deportation.
 She would struggle to find work, and that among other reasons, would make her so unhappy.
 That is the one thing I never want for her, not unhappy, not ever.
 It is more of a fun ‘what if’ than a true regret.
 When she filled out her US Visa application, I suggested that she put down “prisoner of the dragon” as the purpose for wanting to visit.
 It makes me laugh.

-For a while, I thought I had made the correct decision.
+For a while, I thought I had made the correct decision in not pressing her over marriage.
 It was rough for a while and felt a bit cold for a little bit, but slowly we started talking off and on.
 That was so wonderful.
 The shortest conversation about nothing is so much better than silence.
 As time passed, the amount and warmth of our conversations increased.
 However, never to the amount of time or intensity as it used to be.
 I didn’t expect that.
 I think it made her want to talk more because it wasn’t such a huge time sink anymore.
 She is a busy, successful girl.
 I have all the time in the world to spare, so it is very uneven, and since she has important duties, her needs come first.